cshmookler/cpp_template/README.md

 - [X] Proper GoogleTest integration.
 - [X] Update the year in the LICENSE file.
-- [ ] Some dependencies fail to build from source (may just be a Conan problem).
+- [X] ~~Some dependencies fail to build from source~~ Resolved by remote recipes adapting to Conan 2.
 - [X] Provide options for controlling what modules are linked from dependencies.
+- [X] Provide a more intuitive method for adding more executables, libraries and tests.
 - [ ] Allow a template to be configured multiple times.
-- [X] Provide a more intuitive method for adding more executables, libraries and tests.